renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 [[gmguidance | Using the Turquoise King ]]
 |The Turquoise King is likely to be highly sympathetic to a player party operating in his Kingdom, providing them with a powerful advantage.
 |He is not a supporter of the Empire and he detests the practice of slavery;
-|while he likely cannot openly support the player party—he is constrained by the conservative flank of his court, who are still wealthy and powerful—he will also make little or no effort to restrain them on their likely missions.
+|while he likely cannot openly support the player party — he is constrained by the conservative flank of his court, who are still wealthy and powerful — he will also make little or no effort to restrain them on their likely missions.

 ### Major Character: the Sand-Shelled King